coherent17/C-fun-things/SpecialTopicOnLinkedList/deleteNode/readme.md

 }
 ```
 By using the pointer point to the address that we want to change, we no longer need to evaluate whether the node want to delete is head node or others.

+## What I learn:
+*   Linus Torvalds: Sometimes you can see a problem in a different way and rewrite it so that a special case goes away and becomes the normal case.
+And that’s good code.